Kyosuke Sasaki (mixed martial artist): Mixed martial arts career

-Before his professional debut, while being trained at Kiyoshi Tamura's U-File Camp dojo, Sasaki was the runner-up in the 85kg division of the 4th Japanese National Combat Wrestling Open Championship held on November 26, 2000 in Tokyo, losing to Kozo Urita.
+Before his professional debut, while being trained at Kiyoshi Tamura's U-File Camp dojo, Sasaki was the runner-up in the 85 kg division of the 4th Japanese National Combat Wrestling Open Championship held on November 26, 2000 in Tokyo, losing to Kozo Urita.
 On March 20, 2001, at the 7th edition, he lost in the semifinals to the eventual winner Izuru Takeuchi.

 Sasaki's professional debut was on May 13, 2001, in Tokyo against Takafumi Ito at Pancrase 2001 Proof Tour.
 It was a grappling bout billed as a "catch wrestling rules match", which he lost by unanimous decision.
 He made his mixed martial arts rules debut on December 21 in Yokohama at Rings: World Title Series 5.
 He lost to Hidetaka Monma.

 Sasaki had his first win against Tatsuharu Doi on March 30, 2002, at Deep2001: 4th Impact in Nagoya.
 On September 8, he lost to Yushin Okami at the Demolition event held by Greatest Common Multiple (GCM).

 On July 19, 2004, at Pride Bushido Part 4, he fought Eiji Mitsuoka to a draw in his first Pride Fighting Championship appearance.

 On July 2, 2005, he fought Alex Reid at Cage Rage 12 in his first match outside Japan, and lost by technical knockout.